sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Here, we have defined a module named `Project1` with a function inside of it called `myfun`.

-We have seen that, upon compilation using `mix`, we can define the module and function to compile:
+We have seen that upon compilation using `mix`, we can define the module and function to compile:

 ##### **Code**
 ```PowerShell